 production will account for 20% of the global oil consumption and 15% of carbon emissions.

-The real problem with our current plastic usage is that most plastics are ONLY USED ONE TIME, then thrown away.
+The real problem with our current use of plastic is that we USE IT ONLY ONCE, and then thrown it away.

 Take a plastic water bottle for example.
 We use 1 million plastic water bottles per minute.